 As part of Northern Trust's credit processes, the Credit Risk Management function oversees a range of portfolio reviews that focus on significant and/or weaker-rated credits.
 This approach allows management to take remedial action in an effort to deal with potential problems.
 An integral part of the Credit Risk Management function is a formal review of past due and potential problem loans to determine which credits, if any, need to be placed on nonaccrual status or charged off.
 Northern Trust maintains a loan portfolio "watch list" for adversely classified credit exposures that includes all nonaccrual credits as well as other loans with elevated risk of default.
-Independent from the Credit Risk Management's implementation of Credit Risk Management's requirements.
+Independent from the Credit Risk Management function, Credit Review undertakes both on-site and off-site file reviews that evaluate the effectiveness of management's implementation of Credit Risk Management's requirements.